The 20 Best Trichohepatoenteric Syndrome Doctors in Japan

 Kobe, JP

-Ikuo Okafuji practices in Kobe, Japan.
+Ikuo Okafuji practices practicing medicine in Kobe, Japan.
 Okafuji is rated as an Experienced expert by MediFind in the treatment of Trichohepatoenteric Syndrome.
-Their top areas of expertise are Blau Syndrome, Trichorrhexis Nodosa, Trichohepatoenteric Syndrome, and Synovitis.
+They are also highly rated in 1 other condition, according to our data.
+Their clinical expertise encompasses Blau Syndrome, Trichorrhexis Nodosa, Trichohepatoenteric Syndrome, and Synovitis.

 Experienced in Trichohepatoenteric Syndrome